phac-nml/biohansel/docs/source/user-docs/Tutorial.rst

     source activate <name of your environment>

-    # If you called your environment bio_hansel, the activate command would be:
+    # If you called your environment biohansel, the activate command would be:
-    source activate bio_hansel
+    source activate biohansel

     # Source activate will activate the environment.
 You know that it is active if you see
     # the environment name beside your name.

 |
-**5.** Now install BioHansel onto conda environment by inputting:
+**5.** Now install biohansel onto conda environment by inputting:

 .. code-block:: bash

     conda install bio_hansel

-    # Make sure to always activate the environment that BioHansel was installed into
+    # Make sure to always activate the environment that biohansel was installed into
     # otherwise it will not run.

 |
-**6.** To confirm that BioHansel has been installed in the environment, input:
+**6.** To confirm that biohansel has been installed in the environment, input:

 .. code-block:: bash

     hansel -h
-    #this command shows the numerous types of commands you can use in for BioHansel
+    #this command shows the numerous types of commands you can use in for biohansel

     # If there is any issue confirm that, if using conda, you are in the correct environment
-    # that you installed BioHansel to.
+    # that you installed biohansel to.

-    # If you installed BioHansel with pip and are having issues; confirm that BioHansel
+    # If you installed biohansel with pip and are having issues; confirm that biohansel
     # was installed into the correct python (Should be python 3.6 or higher) with the command:
     # which python

 Additional troubleshooting can be found in the `installation page <../installation-docs/home.html>`_.
-Go to `command-line <https://bio-hansel.readthedocs.io/en/readthedocs/user-docs/command-line.html>`_ to see detailed descriptions of all of the arguments that can be used to run BioHansel.
+Go to `command-line <https://bio-hansel.readthedocs.io/en/readthedocs/user-docs/command-line.html>`_ to see detailed descriptions of all of the arguments that can be used to run biohansel.
 Quick descriptions of the arguments_ are found below.

 |command|